smourier/Futese/README.md

 You can also use complex keys, for example this `Customer` class can be used as a key, and its data will be persisted too:

 ```
-// a key must be IParsable
+// a key must be IParsable and should generally implement IEquatable<T>
-private sealed class Customer(int id, string firstName, string lastName, int age) : IParsable<Customer>, IEquatable<Customer>
+private sealed class Customer(int id, string firstName, string lastName, int age) :
+    IParsable<Customer>, IEquatable<Customer>
 {
     public int Id => id;
     public string FirstName => firstName;
     public string LastName => lastName;
     public int Age => age;

+    // used when saved to a stream.
-    // by default, the index will use object.ToString() to persist the key, but you can also implement IStringable.ToString()
+    // by default, the index will use object.ToString() to persist the key,
+    // but you can also implement IStringable.ToString()
     public override string ToString() => id + "\t" + firstName + "\t" + lastName + "\t" + age;

     // use id as the real key